- Fixed Fee Pricing

 Asset allocation is the process of selecting a mix of asset classes that closely matches your financial profile in terms of your investment preferences and tolerance for risk.
 It is based on the premise that the different asset classes have varying cycles of performance, and that by investing in multiple classes, the overall investment returns will be more stable and less susceptible to adverse movements in any one class.

-All investments involve some sort of risk, whether it’s market risk, interest risk, inflation risk, liquidity risk, or tax risk.
+All investments involve some sort of risk, whether it’s market risk, interest risk, inflation risk, liquidity risk, currency risk, legislative/political risk, and many others.
 An individualized asset allocation strategy seeks to mitigate the risks of any one asset class though diversification and balance.

 Investment Portfolio Asset Classes

 For Clarity Capital Advisors to include an asset class in our allocations, we expect it to meet three criteria.
 First, it must have a positive expected return.
 Second, the risk should be commensurate with the expected return.
 Since we (and our clients) are investing adults, we understand and accept that risk and return are inseparable.
 Third, it should have an imperfect correlation with the asset classes we are already using.
 Given these criteria, the asset classes we choose to use in our allocations are domestic stocks, foreign stocks (both international developed and emerging markets), real-estate investment trusts, investment grade bonds (government and corporate), and Treasury Inflation-Protected Securities (TIPS).
 Typical asset classes we avoid are commodities and junk bonds because they do not meet the first and second criteria, respectively.